Creative art students showcasing work

-"Then I came home and I realised the westernisation of the world that I am living in and the difference and I wanted to show that in my work.
+"Then I came home and I realised the westernisation of the world that I am living in and the difference, so I wanted to show that in my work.

 "I tried to show that through juxtaposing the plywood and the perspex, with the perspex representing the western world and the plywood would be the raw Cambodian society."